zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

 Hello, welcome to my website!
 I am an engineer at [Peng Cheng Laboratory](https://www.pcl.ac.cn/), Shenzhen, China.
 Before that, I received my Master’s Degree from the University of Chinese Academy of Sciences in 2022.

 My current research interests mainly focus on:
-- Efficient Model: A trade-off between computation and accuracy.
+- Efficient LLM: A trade-off between computation and accuracy.
-- Brain-inspired model & computing, AI Foundation Model.
+- Brain-inspired computing & AI Foundation Model.
-- Event-data processing.
+- Event-data modeling and processing.

 Feel free to contact me if you are interested in my research!